Anarchy Online: Combat

-After targeting another character and initiating combat, the player and his opponent will damage each other automatically with their weapons.
+After targeting another character and initiating combat, the player and their opponent will damage each other automatically with their weapons.
 This continues until the player stops or the target is dead.
 Each profession's unique nano programs, perks and research also provide combat abilities used by the player during the fight.
 These can heal the owner, cause additional damage, lower the skills of the enemy, blind them or otherwise hinder the enemy's ability to fight.
 Once the target is dead, the player is able to loot money and items from the enemy's body.
 After death, the character's skills are reduced for several minutes, making them much less powerful in combat during that period.

-Combat between two or more human players, known as "player vs player", or "PvP" is encouraged by both the reward of special equipment, and the social nature of the game.
-Killing other players also rewards characters with a "PvP ranking", permanently shown beside the player's name, which represent how many other human players they have killed.
+Combat between two or more human players, called player versus player or "PvP" is encouraged by both the reward of special equipment and the social nature of the game.
+Killing other players also rewards characters with a "PvP ranking", permanently shown beside the player's name, which represents how many other human players they have killed.
 Player versus player combat is controlled by the percentage of "suppression gas" in the area that dictates whether a player can start combat unprovoked with another player.
 Generally, this percentage approaches 100% in major cities, providing safe havens, and decreases while moving to more remote areas.

 Combat was updated with the release of the Battlestation expansion.
-This allowed for a pure PvP environment where Clan and Omni could square off in a spacestation arena (Neutrals could join any side; much later, due to a declining playerbase, clans and omni were allowed to join teams side by side.)
-Battlestation points were scored by capturing "capping" up to four locations, one in the middle and three down long corridors; teleporters shortened the distance between the corridor ends.
+This allowed for a pure PvP environment where Clan and Omni players could square off in a spacestation arena, with Neutrals able to join any side.
+Much later, due to a declining playerbase, Clans and Omni were allowed to join teams side by side.
+Battlestation points were scored by capturing ("capping") up to four locations, one in the middle and three down long corridors; teleporters shortened the distance between the corridor ends.
 Battlestation allowed for much higher team and individual kill scores; the highest scoring team kill player of all time was Ndonaden (a doctor class Omni).